 The Massachusetts Orthopaedic Association is the only statewide organization representing orthopaedic surgeons in the Commonwealth.
 We represent the surgeons interests in dealing with the socio-economic issues affecting their practices and their ability to care for their patients.
 More about MOA

 Your continued membership in the Massachusetts Orthopaedic Association is vital to our collective success to improve the practice of medicine by working on key legislative, regulatory and insurance matters that have a significant impact on our profession.
-Your ongoing support will be critical to our mission in 2014.
+Your ongoing support will be critical to our mission in 2015.
 The MOA is the ONLY in-state organization that has as its sole objective, the interests of the orthopaedic surgeon.
-2014 will be an active year for the MOA with payment reform issues, protecting scope of practice and the ongoing implementation of the national health care reform law.

 Learn More About Your Practice Options to Remain Independent in the Changing Healthcare Arena